MicrosoftDocs/microsoft-365-docs/microsoft-365/whiteboard/index.md

 # Introduction to Microsoft Whiteboard

 Microsoft Whiteboard in Microsoft 365 is a free-form, digital canvas where people, content, and ideas come together.
-Whiteboard lets teams collaborate in real time, wherever you are, and gives your ideas room to grow with an infinite canvas designed for pen, touch, and keyboard.
+Whiteboard lets team members collaborate in real time, wherever you are.
+It also gives your ideas room to grow with an infinite canvas designed for pen, touch, and keyboard.

 ## Get started